2019 Michigan IT Symposium Breakout Sessions

 AV Over IP: What to Think About for Your Network

-Presenter: Chris Visel, Ross School of Business; Pradip Patel, ITS; Jeran Norman, CAEN; David Greenspan, U-M Library; Rob Levitt, HITS; Joanna Elliott Kovacevich, School of Education; David Blair, LSA
+Presenters: Chris Visel, Ross School of Business; Pradip Patel, ITS; Jeran Norman, CAEN; David Greenspan, U-M Library; Rob Levitt, HITS; Joanna Elliott Kovacevich, School of Education; David Blair, LSA

 Location: Kalamazoo, Floor 2